MozillaTN/mozillatn.github.io/blog/_posts/2018/general/2018-01-14-Inviting-Contributors.markdown

 - [mkcezilla](https://mozillatn.github.io/mkcezilla/)

 Second coordinate with other student contributors and encourage them to contribute in various ways.
 Third make sure you foucs on anyone technical contribution areas, so you can build yourself and help you in long time.

+If you are interested, the leave the comment at the end of the blog post with following details

+- Name
+- Interested to become Social media contributor / Community Coordiantor.
+- Previous Experience if any
+- Your Telegram handle

 Exciting to see how 2018 is going to be for our MozillaTN community.
 There are lot of ways we are contribute and learn a lot.